hamsternz/audio_distortion/README.md

 # audio_distortion
-Measure the THD+Noise for your default audio device.
+Measure the THD+Noise for your default audio device with a 1kHz tone.

 Creates a PPM image of the captured spectrum.